chanzuckerberg/cellxgene-documentation/scExpression/scExpression-documentation.md

-# Where's my gene documentaion
+# scExpression documentation

-## How to interpret a gene expression dotplot
+## How to interpret a gene expression dot plot

 ### The dot plot basics